Armadillan/fourier-series-animation/README.md

 # fourier series animation

- Straight up copy of this 3b1b video: https://www.youtube.com/watch?v=r6sGWTCMz2k
+Computes and animates Fourier series from supplied drawings.

+Project inspired by this 3b1b video: https://www.youtube.com/watch?v=r6sGWTCMz2k Originally for the Advanced Topics in Mathematics class at The Putney School.